apify/apify-docs/sources/academy/tutorials/apify_scrapers/getting_started.md

 ### [](#runs) Runs

 You can find all the task runs and their detail pages here.
 Every time you start a task, it will appear here in the list.
-All of your task's runs and their outcomes will be stored here for the data retention period, [which you can find under your plan](https://apify.com/pricing).
+Apify securely stores your ten most recent runs indefinitely, ensuring your records are always accessible.
+All of your task's runs and their outcomes, beyond the latest ten, will be stored here for the data retention period, [which you can find under your plan](https://apify.com/pricing).

 ### [](#webhooks) Webhooks